clfee/clfee.github.io/_posts/2020-04-27-crossTalk_dashboard.markdown

 ![Overview](/pics/dashboard/overview1.JPG)

-This dashboard is a simple static html file created using R. [Demo](/pics/dashboard/data_explore.html) It contains simple graphs and filters without the need for a Shiny server.
+This dashboard is a simple static html file created using [R](/pics/dashboard/data_explore.html) .
+It contains simple graphs and filters without the need for a Shiny server.
 The shortcoming of that it requires to precompute most of the variables as not much computation is possible.
 However, it makes deployment much easier.

 {flexdashboard} is the framework allowing us to build a dashboard.
 Once data is loaded, use {htmlwidgets} to covert the data to a SharedData object.
 The interaction between sidebar filters and tables/graphs was made possible by using {crosstalk}.